Awais2805/netemDocker/README.md

 # Stage

-Setting up simple 2 container docker env.
+1. Setting up simple 2 container docker env.
+2. Implement full 5 container enviroment to finnalise network topology (note that the full Juice web page image is not required at this stage - an open web port is sufficient)
 ## Status

 - Milestone 1: Init repo